ralixjs/ralix/README.md

 import AppCtrl   from 'controllers/app' import UsersCtrl from 'controllers/users'

-// Components
-import Modal from 'components/modal'
+// Components with auto-start on each DOM load event (turbolinks:load or DOMContentLoaded) import FlashMessages from 'components/flash_messages'

 const App = new RalixApp({
   routes: {